 So far, we have solely been concerned with characterizing the way in which we appreciate conceptual artworks.
 But might this fact about appreciation have an ontological payoff?
 If, as the artist Sol LeWitt has said, “the idea or concept is the most important aspect of the work,” such that “the execution is a perfunctory affair” (LeWitt 1967, 79; quoted at Goldie and Schellekens 2010, 34), should we not think of the conceptual artworks themselves as ideas?
-In §§2 and 5 we alluded to this thesis - the idea idea - when considering the thought that ideas are the medium of conceptual art.
+In §§2 and 3 we alluded to this thesis - the idea idea - when considering the thought that ideas are the medium of conceptual art.
 Adopting a more explicitly ontological mode, this thought becomes the claim that conceptual artworks are (collections of) ideas (Schellekens 2007, 75, 85).
 Goldie and Schellekens’s own view is that the idea idea is both plausible and disruptive of our extant ontology of art (2010, 55-60).
 And this second thought, at least, might seem right.
 For it might be supposed that the idea idea, if correct, would demonstrate that our disjunctive ontology of art needs revision.
-As we saw in §5, Goldie and Schellekens regard conceptual artworks, if ideas, as lacking a physical medium.
-Such artworks would be, on this view, neither physical entities nor repeatable things instantiated by physical particulars (Goldie and Schellekens 2010, 33).
+As we saw in §3, Goldie and Schellekens regard conceptual artworks, if ideas, as lacking a physical medium.
+Such artworks would be, contrary to the disjunctive view, neither physical particulars nor repeatable things whose occurrences are physical particulars (Goldie and Schellekens 2010, 33).

 However, there are reasons to question the nascent ontological conception of ideas that underpins Goldie and Schellekens’s construal of the medium of ideas as non-physical.
-For while it be tempting to follow Locke in taking ideas to be abstract, non-physical, and “invisible” things (Locke 1689, III.2.1), a better proposal as to their ontological nature exists.
+For while it might be tempting to follow Locke in taking ideas to be abstract, non-physical, and “invisible” things (Locke 1689, III.2.1), a better proposal as to their ontological nature exists.
 According to Anthony Everett and Timothy Schroeder (unpublished manuscript), ideas are not abstracta but physical entities: specifically, ideas are spatially discontinuous systems of token contentful mental states.
 Wesley Cray points out that this latter approach is more attractive, since it makes it easier for us to explain how ideas can be created, publically accessible, causally efficacious, and have “dynamic lives” (for example, be capable of being spread or forgotten) (Cray 2014, 237).
 We should see at once, however, that once the defender of the idea idea adopts this evidently more attractive physicalist construal of ideas, she thereby brings the idea idea within our extant disjunctive ontology of art.
 For ideas, understood in this way, are historical particulars located in physical space (Cray 2014, 237); and what this means is that they are assignable to the disjunctive account’s first disjunct.
 Once the idea idea goes down this route, its novelty consists in introducing a new kind of physical particular into our ontology of art, not in disrupting the disjunctive account.
 So without entering into the debate as to the cogency of the idea idea itself, we have done enough to show that its most plausible manifestation actually props up, and does not challenge, disjunctivism.